celery/celery/docs/getting-started/next-steps.rst

     See :ref:`celerytut-broker` for more information.

-- The ``backend`` argument specifies the result backend to use,
+- The ``backend`` argument specifies the result backend to use.

     It's used to keep track of task state and results.
-    While results are disabled by default I use the RPC result backend here because I demonstrate how retrieving results work later, you may want to use a different backend for your application.
+    While results are disabled by default I use the RPC result backend here because I demonstrate how retrieving results work later.
+You may want to use a different backend for your application.
 They all have different strengths and weaknesses.
-If you don't need results it's better to disable them.
+If you don't need results, it's better to disable them.
 Results can also be disabled for individual tasks by setting the ``@task(ignore_result=True)`` option.